Mastur1998/AC1_Emblem_Tool/README.md

-On line 8, change the emulator name to the name your emulator has when hovering over it on the taskbar On line 9, change the source name to the filename of the emblem you just made Both of these names are caps sensitive, as an alternative you can just put the emulator at the forefront manually after starting the script, and set 'Emblem.png' as the emblem filename
+On line 8, change the emulator name to the name your emulator has when hovering over it on the taskbar On line 9, change the source name to the filename of the emblem you just made Both of these names are caps sensitive, as an alternative you can just put the emulator at the forefront manually after starting the script, and change the name of your source image to 'Emblem.png'

 Step 6: Run it!:
 While youre still with the script open, press f5, the python shell will pull up, after 5 seconds the emulator